AlexandriaILS/Alexandria/docs/development/getting_started.md

 Run `make run` to start the development server -- you should be able to access the site on `http://localhost:8000`!
 You can bring the database down separately at any time by running `make db_down`.

+!!!danger Danger!
+If you need to completely reset your database, run `make clean`. :warning: THIS WILL DELETE ALL YOUR DATA IN POSTGRES. :warning:
+!!!

 ### Install PostgreSQL on your local machine